All Episodes

 This was all brand new.

-So we took and digitized the uh Trade Center bombers of 93, then had this reference database out there to go set and basically said to the algorithm, go look at all these people and these terror networks and tell us if any of these people look like these guys.
+So we took and digitized the Trade Center bombers of 93, then had this reference database out there and basically said to the algorithm, go look at all these people in these terror networks and tell us if any of these people look like these guys.

 And sure enough, there emerged all the data.

-It's like, oh, yeah, and then we had one of the cells was the Brooklyn cell, because they were the most uh essentially they wrote they weren't physically in Brooklyn, they were they they were most like in uh digitized format.
+It's like, oh, yeah, no, and then we had one of the cells was the Brooklyn cell because they were the most essentially, they weren't physically in Brooklyn.

-They were most like the the current that the it turned out the Al-Qaeda guys were most like the Brooklyn digitized profile.
+They were most like the current, it turned out the al-Qaeda guys were most like the Brooklyn digitized profile.

 It's like, hey, these guys are here.

-And that's where the problem started because the lawyers, the Jamie Garelic memo of pre-9-11 of the Clinton administration said, oh, we don't want intelligence information, which we're developing shared with law enforcement.
+And that's where the problem started because the lawyers, the Jamie Gorellik memo of pre-9-11 of the Clinton administration said, oh, we don't want intelligence information, which we are developing, shared with law enforcement.

-Oh, they're worried about due process, or is that the issue?
+Because they're worried about due process or is that puts up the issue?

 What is SOCOM supposed to do if they can't pass something to law enforcement?